 Romeo's real obstacle to learning more is me.
 When you have a smart dog with lots of energy, the things he can learn are endless.
 The only real limit is how quickly I can teach him things and keep him focused.
 There are so many things I want to teach him, but I have to decide what my priorities are and what I want to teach him next.
 One of the things we are working on now is Rally Obedience.
 For those who are unfamiliar with it, it's the “friendlier” version of Obedience.
 Traditional obedience is based on your dog responding with speed and precision with only one cue from the handler and very little interaction with your dog.
 To me, it never held much interest because it always looked so unnatural.
 That's not how I interact with my dogs.
 But Rally, instead, places the emphasis on having FUN with your dog while you work on that precision and speed.
 You can talk to your dog and interact in a much more natural way.
 That appeals to me, whether I decide to compete in trials or just use Rally exercises to perfect Romeo's heel work.
 Most of the exercises are heeling exercises.

 If you're looking for another way to bond and work with your dog and have some FUN doing it, consider taking a Rally Class.
-I'm excited to be starting up new Rally Classes this fall and helping others find the FUN side of training!
+I'm excited to be teaching Rally Classes and helping others find the FUN side of training!

 You can find out more about APDT or AKC Rally here: